teambit/docs/docs/my-account.md

 sidebar_label: Account
 ---

-## Profile Page
+## User settings

 To view the profile page, log-in and click on your avatar at the top right page corner.
 Then click on the profile name.

-## Change User Settings

-Click on the avatar and select settings.
-From the settings page you can:
+Select the settings page where you can:

 - Change the avatar
 - Update password